muhaalal/password_generator/README.md

 ## Features
 -Generates you a password according to your preferences.
 -Protects from data breaches and hackers.

 ## How to run
--Download the script or clone the repo
+1. Download the script or clone the repo

--Run using Python
+2. Run using Python